liuyuit/study/Life/English/Sentences/youdao daily sentence.md

 # youdao daily sentence

-- Listen to your inner voice
+- Listen to your inner voice.
+- No one can say what we get to be.
 -